 The history books say that alternative comedy was born at the Comedy Store in 1979.
-Go on, try to find a library that hasn’t been closed in Cameron’s Britain and look it up yourself.
-Even if it’s true, there is case to be made that it grew up in South London’s pubs.
+Go on, try to find a library that hasn’t been closed and look it up yourself.
+Even if it’s true, there is a case to be made that it grew up in South London’s pubs.
 You want proof?
 Then follow this cut-out-and-keep history of London comedy on the funnier side of the Thames.

 You have to start at the gaping maw of the Blackwall Tunnel.
 It was here that legendary ne’er-do-well, Malcolm Hardee, ran the Tunnel Club in the early 1980s.
 You could write a book about Hardee’s exploits.
 In fact, between escapades Hardee did – it was called I Stole Freddie Mercury’s Birthday Cake.

 The Tunnel Club made the Comedy Store look like tea at the Ritz.
 The audience was the toughest this side of the Glasgow Empire.
 Of course they would heckle you, but they could be even crueller.
 They could hum you off, which would chill the best to the bone.

 The trouble was that back in the ’80s there weren’t many comedy venues to play, so everyone played there.
 Harry Enfield in his duo Dusty & Dick (Dick went on to invent C4’s Skins), Camberwell resident Jenny Eclair, Vic Reeves (more later), Mike Myers when he was in a double act with Neil Mullarkey.
 Double bass virtuoso Jim Tavare once opened with: ‘Good evening, I’m a Schizophrenic.’
 Someone shouted back: ‘Fuck off then, both of you’.